Creating a Quiz using the New Interface

 Late submissions are flagged in red.

-3. By default, all questions will be displayed on one page, click on the dropdown to change this.
+3. Paging Option: By default, all questions will be displayed on one page, click on the dropdown for more paging options.

 - All questions displayed together